 Incidentally, it is important that there be room in the animal movement for a variety of views about ethics, including views that are rights-based and views that are consequentialist.
 Debate over such issues is a sign of an open and sound movement.
 On the other hand, it is also important to focus our energies on attacking speciesism, and not those who, although opposed to speciesism, do not share the particular set of moral views we may hold.

-I've heard about the possibility of growing meat in a laboratory, just by cells reproducing.
-Should this lab reared meat prove ecologically safe, cost and energy efficient and safe for human consumption, is this an ethically acceptable way in which animal meat can be developed and consumed?
+There is a lot of talk now about “cultured meat” or as it is sometimes called, “clean meat,” produced from cells reproducing.
+Should cultured meat prove ecologically safe, cost and energy efficient and safe for human consumption, is this an ethically acceptable way in which animal meat can be developed and consumed?
 To avoid discrimination on speciesist grounds, providing the meat can be sufficiently engineered for safe human consumption taking into account the accusations aimed at cannibalism, would it be required that laboratories should also grow human meat for consumption?

 Yes, this would be ethically acceptable, because no animals would suffer or die to produce it.
 There's nothing wrong with meat in itself.